krutkurt/compose-spec/spec.md

 The Compose specification allows one to define a platform-agnostic container based application.
 Such an application is designed as a set of containers which have to both run together with adequate shared resources and communication channels.

-Computing components of an application are defined as [Services](#Services-top-level-element).
+Computing components of an application are defined as [Services](#services-top-level-element).
 A Service is an abstract concept implemented on platforms by running the same container image (and configuration) one or more times.

-Services communicate with each other through [Networks](#Networks-top-level-element).
+Services communicate with each other through [Networks](#networks-top-level-element).
 In this specification, a Network is a platform capability abstraction to establish an IP route between containers within services connected together.
 Low-level, platform-specific networking options are grouped into the Network definition and MAY be partially implemented on some platforms.

-Services store and share persistent data into [Volumes](#Volumes-top-level-element).
+Services store and share persistent data into [Volumes](#volumes-top-level-element).
 The specification describes such a persistent data as a high-level filesystem mount with global options.
 Actual platform-specific implementation details are grouped into the Volumes definition and MAY be partially implemented on some platforms.

 Some services require configuration data that is dependent on the runtime or platform.
-For this, the specification defines a dedicated concept: [Configs](#Configs-top-level-element).
+For this, the specification defines a dedicated concept: [Configs](#configs-top-level-element).
 From a Service container point of view, Configs are comparable to Volumes, in that they are files mounted into the container.
 But the actual definition involves distinct platform resources and services, which are abstracted by this type.

-A [Secret](#Secrets-top-level-element) is a specific flavour of configuration data for sensitive data that SHOULD NOT be exposed without security considerations.
+A [Secret](#secrets-top-level-element) is a specific flavor of configuration data for sensitive data that SHOULD NOT be exposed without security considerations.
 Secrets are made available to services as files mounted into their containers, but the platform-specific resources to provide sensitive data are specific enough to deserve a distinct concept and definition within the Compose specification.

 Distinction within Volumes, Configs and Secret allows implementations to offer a comparable abstraction at service level, but cover the specific configuration of adequate platform resources for well identified data usages.

 A **Project** is an individual deployment of an application specification on a platform.
 A project's name is used to group resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
 A Compose implementation creating resources on a platform MUST prefix resource names by project and set the label `com.docker.compose.project`.

+Project name can be set explicitly by top-level `name` attribute.
+Compose implementation MUST offer a way for user to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

 ### Illustrative example